-In Russia, non-compliance with data protection laws can be generally punishable with:
+In the Russian Federation, non-compliance with data protection laws is generally punishable with:

-- Civil sanctions, such as moral damages.

-- Administrative sanctions, such as administrative fines.

-- Criminal sanctions, such as imprisonment.
+- Civil lawsuits, including moral damages recoveries. - Administrative sanctions, such as administrative fines and measures. - Criminal sanctions, such as imprisonment.

-Russian data protection laws have been enforced quite heavily in recent years, and data subjects have sent many complaints to the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor).
-There has also been a growing number of appeals by data operators against the orders and decisions of Roskomnadzor imposing different sanctions on data operators and blocking their internet resources.
-As a result, national case law and court practice relating to sanctions for non-compliance with Russian data protection laws continues to evolve rapidly.
+The data protection laws have been enforced quite heavily in recent years, and data subjects have sent many complaints to the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor).
+There has also been a growing number of appeals by data operators against Roskomnadzor orders and decisions imposing different sanctions on data operators and blocking their internet resources.
+As a result, national case law and court practice relating to sanctions for non-compliance with the data protection laws continues to evolve rapidly.
 Blocking platforms and websites remain the most serious concern and available sanction for online businesses and e-commerce platforms.

-Amendments to relevant data protection laws and the Russian Code on Administrative Offenses came into force on July 1, 2017 that substantially increased the administrative sanctions for violations of data protection laws.
+Amendments to relevant data protection laws and the Russian Code of Administrative Offenses came into force on February 24, 2021 that substantially increased the administrative sanctions for violations of data protection laws (Federal Law No. 19-FZ on Amendments to the Code of Administrative Offenses (February 24, 2021) (in Russian)).
 Data protection violations have been categorized into the following types of privacy and data protection violations, which are now subject to the following administrative fines unless the offense constitutes a crime:

-- Personal data processing in cases not provided by applicable laws and personal data processing incompatible with the processing purposes: - a warning in place of a fine; - individuals: RUB1,000 to RUB3,000; - individual entrepreneurs: RUB5,000 to RUB10,000; - company officers and government officials: RUB5,000 to RUB10,000; or - companies: RUB30,000 to RUB50,000.
+- Personal data processing in cases not provided by applicable laws and personal data processing incompatible with the processing purposes: - a warning in place of a fine; - individuals: RUB1,000 to RUB3,000; - individual entrepreneurs: RUB5,000 to RUB10,000; - company officers and government officials: RUB10,000 to RUB20,000; or - companies: RUB60,000 to RUB100,000.